 9-11 credit hours Three quarter time

 6-8 credit hours Half time

 5 or less credit hours Less than half time

-Note, that in order to receive student loans, NC Community College Grant, or the NC Education Lottery Scholarship you must attend at least 6 credit hour each semester.
+Note, that in order to receive student loans, NC Community College Grant, or the NC Education Lottery Scholarship you must attend at least 6 credit hour each semester, and you must be attending 15 hours to receive the Full Time "Plus" amount of the NC Community College Grant.
 Other scholarships have their own minimum requirements.
 See section on Summer Financial Aid below.
 If you have questions regarding your award amount, please contact the SCC Financial Aid office.